Neelakanta (film)

 Neelakanta (ನೀಲಕಂಠ) is a 2006 Indian Kannada language romantic drama film directed by Om Sai Prakash, produced by K. Bala Mutthaiah, and starring V. Ravichandran, Namitha and Sridevika.
 It is a remake of the Tamil film Aranmanai Kili (1993) directed and written by Rajkiran.
 The music was composed by V. Ravichandran.

 The film was dubbed in Tamil and released as Brahmandam.
+Also in Malayalam as Thampuratti.